Canon XC10 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the XC10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC20.
+Both the XC10 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the XC10 was followed by the Canon XC15.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon XC10 better than the Olympus E-M5 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.